astroswarm/astrolab/README.md

 ### host-data directory

-The `mock-host-data` directory contains mock data that is intended to be auto-discovered by the host OS, stored in plaintext files, and mounted in read-only mode inside containers at `/host-data`.
+The `host-data` directory contains mock data that is intended to be auto-discovered by the host OS, stored in plaintext files, and mounted in read-only mode inside containers at `/host-data`.